Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 ### Why TypeScript

-TypeScript is widely used across many industries (and has static type checking like the functional programming languages I'm more familiar with).
+TypeScript is widely used across many industries.
+I chose to restrict myself to vanilla TypeScript in order to force myself to encounter firsthand, all the problems that various frameworks solve.

 ### Why Vite